What is tinnitus?

 Types of tinnitus

-The most common of the three, these sounds can only be heard by the person experiencing tinnitus.
-This can be caused by issues in your ear as well as problems with how your hearing nerve communicates with the brain.
+This is the most common type of tinnitus.
+It refers to sounds heard inside the ear by the sufferer only.
+This can be caused by problems in your ear and the way your hearing nerve communicates with the brain.

 Occasionally, people will hear tinnitus noises that beat in time with their pulse.
 This is usually linked to disturbances in the blood flow around your head or neck.